Problems At Your Job

 - You must show ERDT that you intended to work at this job when you applied for a visa.
 Otherwise, you and ERDT could be charged with visa fraud, a very serious crime, by the U.S. Government.

-- The first day or two at a job is always difficult.
-3 weeks is a good length of time for you to become mentally and physically familiar with the job, get over your jet lag and the stress of arrival, and then make a final decision about whether you can do this job.
+- The first week or two at a job is always difficult.
+3 weeks is a good length of time for you to become mentally and physically familiar with the job, get over your jet lag and the stress of arrival, and then make a final decision about whether you can do the job that you committed to do.

 If you have a sudden medical problem that prevents you from working at your assigned job for at least 3 weeks, you must get a note from a doctor in the U.S. before you quit.
 In this case, or if you are fired you will be allowed to find a different job in the same city that meets with the doctor's requirements.
 You must work at this new job for at least 3 weeks before you have the option of moving to a different area of the U.S.